filipmaelbrancke/mac-install/extra.md

 * System Preferences → General
 * Uncheck “Allow Handoff between this Mac and your iCloud devices”
 * Set “Recent Items” to none.
 You will find this inside of the dropdown box right above the Handoff option.

 ---

+## Use Caps Lock as Escape in macOS
+On Touch Bar enabled Macs, the Escape key has been removed and replaced by a Touch Bar software button.
+This sucks for development.

+To map Escape to Caps Lock, do the following:

+* From the Apple menu, open System Preferences…
+* Open Keyboard
+* Open Modifier Keys…
+* Select Caps Lock as the Escape key

+---